-HomeStart ceases accruing interest income on loans when it considers that HomeStart would be unable to recover that interest income from either the customer or from the sale of the security.
+HomeStart ceases accruing interest income on loans when it considers that it is unable to recover that interest income from either the customer or from the sale of the security.
 Interest on these loans is only brought to account when realised or when loans are returned to accruing status.